juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 "What are you trying to say?"
 Elder Nara said while letting out a frustrated breath.

-"That one's identity is tethered to one's perception of reality, just like their cultivaiton.
+"That one's identity is tethered to one's perception of reality, just like their cultivation.
 Shuri's reality dictates that her sexual identity is female, even though she is biologically a male.
 It isn't just a whimsical thought, like a phase that will pass eventually.
 It is her fact.
 We should respect that," the Sect Leader stated seriously.

 "I don't get it...
 So the boy is a girl and I should refer to him as one?"
 Elder Nara said with a scoff.